#| label: setup

 from the penguins

 data.
-Then replace bill_length_mm
+Then replace species

-with another quantitative variable from the penuins
+with another categorical variable from the penguins

-data (e.g. bill_depth_mm
+data (e.g. islands

 )